canidlogic/yip/pod/YipAdmin.md

     message is set to the HTTP client and this function will exit the script without returning.

-- **getVar(key)**

-    Get the cached value of a variable from the `cvars` table.  `key` is the name of the variable to query.
-A fatal error occurs if the key is not recognized.  `epoch` `lastmod` `authlimit` and `authcost` are returned as integer values, everything else is returned as strings.
-    Path variables will already have been decoded from UTF-8.

 - **sendCookie()**

     Print a `Set-Cookie` HTTP header that contains a fresh, valid